jenkinsci/pipeline-aws-plugin/README.md

 ## Retrieve credentials from node

 By default, credentials lookup is done on the master node for all steps.
 To enable credentials lookup on the current node, enable `Retrieve credentials from node` in Jenkins global configuration.
+This is globally applicable and restricts all access to the master's credentials.

 # Usage / Steps